Genitourinary Malignancies - Board Review Summary

 Metastasis-Directed RT

-STOMP, ORIOLE, and related studies established MDT as a real progression-delaying strategy in oligometastatic prostate cancer.
-The lecture's pooled meta-analysis, WOLVERINE, showed hazard ratios of roughly 0.5-0.6 across the main progression endpoints.
+STOMP, ORIOLE, and EXTEND support MDT as a progression-delaying strategy in oligometastatic prostate cancer.
+A highly testable, consistent endpoint across these trials is freedom from hormone therapy (ADT-free survival), as MDT safely delays the initiation or resumption of ADT.
+The WOLVERINE pooled analysis showed hazard ratios roughly 0.5-0.6 across key progression endpoints.

 Systemic Therapy Landscape the Rad Onc Should Know